 Changing gear was a nightmare too, as when in first gear the gear stick would get wedged up against the tank’s hull and had to be dislodged with a crowbar.

-Fifth gear popped out with tremendous force and could break the driver’s wrist against the steering leaver.
+Fifth gear popped out with tremendous force and could break the driver’s wrist against the steering lever, although this was a problem found on the Valentine too.

-With an exhausted driver at risk of injury, the officer in charge called an end to the trials before they had even properly began and recommended that the tank be abandoned.
+With an exhausted driver at risk of injury, the officer in charge called an end to the trials before they had even properly begun and recommended that the tank be abandoned.

 Thankfully, the Valiant project was cancelled shortly after.